Planning measures to protect Levels and Moors

 Following a court judgement known as Dutch N, Natural England have advised that in light of the unfavourable condition of the Somerset Levels and Moors, authorities should undertake a Habitats Regulations Assessment (HRA) before determining planning applications that may give rise to additional phosphates within the catchment.

-This means the Council is currently unable to determine some applications until the impact the development would have on phosphate levels has been addressed and where necessary, compensation secured.
+This means the Council is currently unable to determine some applications until the impact the development would have on phosphate levels has been addressed and where necessary, mitigation secured.

 The Council has written to those it believes may be affected and is now in the process of developing a method to assess the impact of developments on phosphate levels and where appropriate a package of measures that may be required to offset that impact.